-The Control Input
+The Control Input¶

-The meshing of the model is controlled by the CONTROL_INPUT block of the input control file, which gives all of the commands needed to mesh the model.
+block of the input control file, which gives all of the commands needed to mesh the model.
 Actually, there are not a lot of commands at the moment, so that’s not too bad.
 The control block is

 \begin{CONTROL_INPUT}